 Center for Global Health Fellowship Opportunity

-The National Cancer Institute’s Center for Global Health invites applications from qualified candidates for a fellowship.
+The National Cancer Institute’s Center for Global Health Fellowship Submission Process is Now Closed.

 The Center for Global Health (CGH) supports the NCI mission by advancing global cancer research and coordinating NCI engagement in global cancer control.
 CGH implements and advances programs that strengthen NCI’s existing global research portfolio, coordinates and develops research and training initiatives, and establishes and facilitates international research networks and partnerships to decrease the global burden of cancer.
 In collaboration with other NCI divisions, offices, centers, and other partners, CGH supports global cancer research and training across a wide range of scientific areas.
 Visit the CGH website for more information.